bryan-avila/FFMPEG_and_FrameIO_Integration/README.md

    * For example, your address will look similar to _app.frame.io/projects/aaa-aa-aa/bbbbb-bbb-bb_.
 Copy the id that is found after the third forward slash (/)

 # Running the Program
+_Before running, make sure to insert your own FrameIO TOKEN and FrameIO Folder ID into the code where they are marked!_

 Place a .mp4 file in the same folder that grabVidInfo.py is in.
 Run the command prompt while in that folder.
 As an example, you may now:
 1) process a video and store its data using MongoDB: `python grabVidInfo.py --process demo.mp4`